Kedon/react-headless-ui-v2/README.md

 This project is an enhanced iteration of the [React Headless UI components](https://github.com/Kedon/react-headless-ui) project, which originally implemented the approach of separating UI (HTML) from logic.

 Unlike the first version, this one incorporates a complete CRUD (Create, Read, Update, Delete) operation with a clear separation of UI from logic.
-Additionally, Version 2 utilizes context to facilitate data and action sharing among the components of the 'Product Page'.
+Additionally, Version 2 utilizes context to facilitate data and action sharing among the components of the `Product Page`.

 ## Available Scripts